 By clinging on to something you need to let go of and by staying in a toxic relationship long after you tried everything to make it work, you deny yourself the right to be loved, to be happy and at peace.
 You deny yourself the right to be with someone who will respect and appreciate you for who you are.
 You deprive yourself of the gift of love and happiness.

 Don’t let that happen to you.
 Give yourself permission to live life fully.
 To be free and to experience the many wonderful gifts that come from being in a healthy and loving relationship with someone who doesn’t try to control your every move.
 Be with someone who allows you to be who you are without trying to change and “correct” you.
-Life is too short to waste your precious time by clinging on to toxic relationships.
+Life is too short to waste your precious time by clinging onto a toxic relationship.